enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 ### How is Image domain different from Graph Domain
 > Image data is Euclidean data whereas graphs and manifolds are Non Euclidean data.

+And what does this imply?

+Taking image analysis as an example, an image can be represented as a regular grid in the Euclidean space.
+A convolutional neural network (CNN) is able to exploit the shift-invariance, local connectivity, and compositionality of image data, and as a result, CNN can extract local meaningful features that are shared with the entire datasets.

+Non Euclidean data has
+* No common system of coordinates
+* No vector space structure
+* No shift variance

+#### Basically, Deep Learning on graphs require all the building blocks of Hinton's Neural Networks to be redefined and reinvented.

 ![](https://i.ibb.co/tCJ3j77/Screenshot-86.png)